apnadkarni/blt/doc/filmstrip.rst

     **last**
       The index of the last frame that is not hidden or disabled.

+    **previous**
+      The frame previous to the current frame.
+In horizontal mode, this is the frame to the left, in vertical mode this is the frame above.
+If no previous frame exists or the preceding frame are hidden or disabled, an index of "-1" is returned.

+    **next**
+      The frame next to the current frame.
+In horizontal mode, this is the frame to the right, in vertical mode this is the frame below.
+If no next frame exists or the following frames are hidden or disabled, an index of "-1" is returned.

+    **@**\ *x*\ ,\ *y*
+      The index of the frame that is located at the *x* and *y* screen coordinates.
+If no frame is at that point, then the index returned is "-1".

   **label**
     The name of the frame.
-This is in the form "frame0", "frame1", etc.
+This is usually in the form "frame0", "frame1", etc., although you can specify the name of the frame.

   **tag**
     A tag is a string associated with an frame.
 They are a useful for